Willow's teachers are Miss Raheem and Mrs Fairbairn.

 Mrs Johansen

-Term 4 - PE will be on Mondays and Tuesdays.
+Term 5 - PE will be on Tuesdays and Thursdays.
 Please wear your PE kit to school on these days.

 This page will be updated termly with information that may be of interest to you regarding projects, timetables, the curriculum, videos, pictures and more.
 It will be useful to keep checking this page for any helpful documents that will keep you informed about this year.
 You will also find some useful resources that can be used to help your child with their learning.
 If you have any questions please do not hesitate to get in touch using the contact box below.